 Malware analysis or malicious code analysis helps to get us a superior comprehension of how to deal with any malicious threats.
-To recognize and analyze malware, there are two sorts of techniques used by experts; one is static and the other is dynamic malware analysis.
-In this article; we will be discussing the differences between these two malware analysis techniques.
-Keep reading this article to know more;
+To recognize and analyze malware, there are two sorts of techniques used by experts; one is static malware analysis and the other is dynamic malware analysis.

 What is Static Malware Analysis?